HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 Before you can use DL4MicEverywhere, ensure you have the following:

-- Docker installed on your system
+- Docker installed on your system.
-- For GPU usage - NVIDIA GPU + CUDA drivers
+- For GPU usage - NVIDIA GPU + CUDA drivers.
 - If you want to run the graphical user interface (GUI), [Tcl/Tk](https://www.tcl.tk/) must be installed on your computer.

 In case you miss some of the requirements, follow the steps descibed on the [REQUIREMENTS INSTALLATION](REQUIREMENTS_INSTALLATION.md).